openstack-archive/deb-python-aioeventlet/doc/index.rst

    :target: https://www.flickr.com/photos/haypo/7181768969/in/set-72157629731066236

 aiogreen implements the asyncio API (`PEP 3156
-<http://www.python.org/dev/peps/pep-3156/>`_) on top of eventet.
+<http://www.python.org/dev/peps/pep-3156/>`_) on top of eventlet.
 It makes
 possible to write asyncio code in a project currently written for eventlet.

 aiogreen allows to use greenthreads in asyncio coroutines, and to use asyncio coroutines, tasks and futures in greenthreads: see :func:`link_future` and :func:`wrap_greenthread` functions.

-The main visible difference between trollius and aiogreen is that ``run_forever()``: ``run_forever()`` blocks with trollius, whereas it runs in a greenthread with aiogreen.
-It means that it's possible to call ``run_forever()`` in the main thread and execute other greenthreads in parallel.
+The main visible difference between aiogreen and trollius is the behaviour of ``run_forever()``: ``run_forever()`` blocks with trollius, whereas it runs in a greenthread with aiogreen.
+It means that aiogreen event loop can run in an greenthread while the Python main thread runs other greenthreads in parallel.

 * `aiogreen documentation <http://aiogreen.readthedocs.org/>`_
 * `aiogreen project in the Python Cheeseshop (PyPI)